This site provides source code for Fortran computer programs

 corresponding values for oblate angular and radial functions.

-statements at the beginning of each program provide detailed
+words.]
+Comment statements at the beginning of each program

-instructions on how to use them.
-Also provided are sample input
+give detailed instructions on how to use them.
+The site provides

-corresponding output files giving the computed radial (fort.20)
+respectively) and the corresponding output files giving computed

-provides subroutine versions of matfcn, profcn and oblfcn.
+are subroutine versions of matfcn, profcn, oblfcn and coblfcn.

 This site provides pdf files of the three articles published in the